CoMa95/Car-Price-Analytics/README.md

 ### Dashboard Pages

-1. **Overview**
+#### 1. Overview

 - Dataset summary and KPIs (e.g., average price, average MPG).
 - Correlation heatmap of numeric features.

-2. **Hypothesis 1: Fuel Type Comparison**
+#### 2. Hypothesis 1: Fuel Type Comparison

-   - Box Plot showing the distribution of prices by fuel type.
+- _Box Plot_ showing the distribution of prices by fuel type.
-   - Violin Plot illustrating the spread of price by fuel type.
+- _Violin Plot_ illustrating the spread of price by fuel type.
-   - KDE Plot showing the density distribution of car prices by fuel type, highlighting where price values are most concentrated and how they differ between fuel types.
+- _KDE Plot_ showing the density distribution of car prices by fuel type, highlighting where price values are most concentrated and how they differ between fuel types.
-   - T-Test and Mann–Whitney U Test conducted to assess whether price differences between fuel types are statistically significant.
+- _T-Test_ and _Mann–Whitney U Test_ conducted to assess whether price differences between fuel types are statistically significant.
-   - Pearson and Spearman correlation tests performed to examine the strength and direction of relationships between fuel type and price.
+- _Pearson_ and _Spearman_ correlation tests performed to examine the strength and direction of relationships between fuel type and price.
 - Summary statistics (mean and median prices) used to contextualise the findings.

-3. Hypothesis 2: Fuel Efficiency and Price Relationship
+#### 3. Hypothesis 2: Fuel Efficiency and Price Relationship

-   - Scatter Plot with regression line showing the relationship between fuel efficiency (average MPG) and car price, illustrating the strength and direction of correlation.
+- _Scatter Plot with Regression_ line showing the relationship between fuel efficiency (average MPG) and car price, illustrating the strength and direction of correlation.
-   - Heatmap visualising correlations between key numerical features, highlighting how fuel efficiency relates to price and other performance variables.
+- _Heatmap_ visualising correlations between key numerical features, highlighting how fuel efficiency relates to price and other performance variables.
-   - Bubble Plot displaying the combined effect of fuel efficiency, engine size, and price, providing a multivariate view of how these factors interact.
+- _Bubble Plot_ displaying the combined effect of fuel efficiency, engine size, and price, providing a multivariate view of how these factors interact.
-   - Pearson and Spearman correlation tests conducted to evaluate both linear and monotonic relationships between fuel efficiency and price.
+- _Pearson_ and _Spearman_ correlation tests conducted to evaluate both linear and monotonic relationships between fuel efficiency and price.
-   - T-Test and Mann–Whitney U Test performed to determine whether price differences between cars with varying fuel efficiency levels are statistically significant.
+- _T-Test_ and _Mann–Whitney U Test_ performed to determine whether price differences between cars with varying fuel efficiency levels are statistically significant.
 - Descriptive statistics (mean MPG and average price) used to support and contextualise findings.

-4. _Hypothesis 3: Car Body Type vs Price_
+#### 4. Hypothesis 3: Car Body Type vs Price

 - This page examines how different car body types (such as sedan, hatchback, coupe, convertible, and SUV) influence car prices.
 - The data is grouped by car body type, and summary statistics (mean, median, minimum, maximum) are calculated for each group.
 - _Bar Plot_ visualizes the average price per car body type, providing a clear comparison across categories.
 - _Box Plot_ illustrates the price distribution for each body type, showing variations and potential outliers.
 - The analysis suggests that SUVs and coupes tend to have higher average prices, while hatchbacks and sedans are generally more affordable.
-- Page created by _Hidaia_.

-5. _Hypothesis 4: Front Wheel Drive Cars are Cheaper than Rear Wheel Drive_
+#### 5. Hypothesis 4: Front Wheel Drive Cars are Cheaper than Rear Wheel Drive

 - This page analyzes whether front-wheel drive (FWD) cars are generally cheaper than rear-wheel drive (RWD) cars.
 - The data is filtered and grouped based on the drivewheel variable, and summary statistics (mean, median, minimum, maximum) are calculated for each drive type.
 - _Bar Plot_ shows the average car price for each drive type (FWD, RWD, 4WD), providing a clear visual comparison between them.
 - _Box Plot_ illustrates the price distribution across drive wheel types, showing variability and potential outliers.
 - _T-Test_ is performed to statistically compare prices between FWD and RWD cars.
 - Displays the calculated t-statistic and p-value results.
 - Determines whether the price difference between the two drive types is statistically significant (p < 0.05).
 - Descriptive statistics are presented to support and contextualize the findings.
 - Findings indicate whether FWD cars tend to have lower average prices than RWD cars.
-- Page created by _Hidaia_.

-6. Hypothesis 5: What are features which highly predict price?
+#### 6. Hypothesis 5: What are features which highly predict price?

-   - Cosmin please write your description here.
+- “Description pending final update by team member (Cosmin).”

-7. Price Predictor Page
+#### 7. Price Predictor Page

-   - Cosmin please put your description here.
+- “Description pending final update by team member (Cosmin).”

-8. Insights Page
+#### 8. Insights Page

 - Key takeaways and conclusions from all analyses.

 ### Communication